Best Prenatal Vitamins in Pakistan: What Every Expecting Mother Should Know

 The standard advice is to start prenatal vitamins “when you find out you are pregnant.”
 This advice is too late.

-The neural tube which becomes the baby’s brain and spinal cord forms during the first 28 days after conception.
+The neural tube becomes the baby's brain and spinal cord.
+It forms during the first 28 days after conception.
 Most women do not even know they are pregnant during this window.
-By the time a pregnancy test comes back positive, the window for preventing neural tube defects has already narrowed considerably.

 The Ideal Timeline